opulencephp/docs/view-basics.md

 ```
 Hello, world!
 ```

-<h4 id="difference-between-tags-and-statements">Difference Between Tags and Statements</h4>
-You might be asking what the difference between tags and statements is.
-Tags are temporary placeholders for data that is inserted through a controller.
-Statements, on the other hand, provide a shorthand for executing logic entirely within a template.

 <h2 id="including-templates">Including Templates</h2>
 Including another template (in much the same way PHP's `include` works) is an easy way to not repeat yourself.
 Here's an example of how to include a template: